silversub/terraform/getting-started.md

 4. [Retrieve your {{site.data.keyword.cloud_notm}} classic infrastructure user name and API key](/docs/account?topic=account-classic_keys).
 You use this user name and API key to provision the classic infrastructure virtual server in your {{site.data.keyword.cloud_notm}} account.

-6. Create a local Terraform variables file that is named `terraform.tfvars` to store your {{site.data.keyword.cloud_notm}} classic infrastructure credentials and the {{site.data.keyword.cloud_notm}} API key.
-Make sure to save this file in the folder that you created for your first Terraform project.
-Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the Terraform CLI is initialized and you can reference them in every Terraform configuration file that you use.
+6. Create a local Terraform on {{site.data.keyword.cloud_notm}} variables file that is named `terraform.tfvars` to store your {{site.data.keyword.cloud_notm}} classic infrastructure credentials and the {{site.data.keyword.cloud_notm}} API key.
+Make sure to save this file in the folder that you created for your first Terraform on {{site.data.keyword.cloud_notm}} project.
+Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform on {{site.data.keyword.cloud_notm}} when the Terraform on {{site.data.keyword.cloud_notm}} CLI is initialized and you can reference them in every Terraform on {{site.data.keyword.cloud_notm}} configuration file that you use.

-   Because the `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform configuration files of the resources that you want to provision.
+   Because the `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform on {{site.data.keyword.cloud_notm}} configuration files of the resources that you want to provision.
 This file is meant to be on your local system only.
    {: important}

    ```